+The Supreme Court's failure to clearly define what constitutes a hostile environment in Meritor Savings led to frequent conflict in the lower courts, particularly as to the necessity of proving that serious psychological injury resulted from the harassing conduct.
 Harris v.
-Forklift Systems, Inc.,44 revisited and offered some clarification of Meritor Savings.
-The Supreme Court granted certiorari in Harris to resolve the conflict among the circuits over whether harassing conduct must produce severe psychological harm to create an actionable hostile environment under Title VII.
+Forklift Systems, Inc., revisited and offered some clarification of Meritor Savings in this regard.
 A company president had subjected a female manager to sexual innuendo, unwanted physical touching, and insults because of her gender.
 After two years, she left the job.
 Despite its determination that demeaning sexual comments by the employer had "offended the plaintiff, and would offend the reasonable woman," the trial court ruled against the plaintiff since the conduct alleged was not "so severe as to be expected to seriously affect plaintiff's psychological well-being" or create an "intimidating or abusive" environment.
-The Sixth Circuit upheld the trial court ruling in a three-paragraph unpublished opinion.
+The Sixth Circuit affirmed.

-The Supreme Court reversed, deciding in 1993 that hostile environment sexual harassment need not "seriously affect psychological well-being" of the victim before Title VII is violated.
+In reversing, the Supreme Court in 1993 decided that hostile environment sexual harassment need not "seriously affect psychological well-being" of the victim before Title VII is violated.
 Meritor Savings, wrote Justice O'Connor, had adopted a "middle path" between condemning conduct that was "merely offensive" and requiring proof of "tangible psychological injury."
-Thus, a hostile environment is not created by the "mere utterance of an ... epithet which engenders offensive feelings in an employee."
+Thus, a hostile environment is not created by the "mere utterance of an . . . epithet which engenders offensive feelings in an employee."
 On the other hand, a victim of sexual harassment need not experience a "nervous breakdown" for the law to come into play.
 "So long as the environment would reasonably be perceived, and is perceived, as hostile or abusive, there is no need for it also to be psychologically injurious."